ugr-sail/sinergym/docs/source/pages/environments.rst

    the most challenging part of the process.
 Typically, users are already familiar with the building and know the *name* and *key* of the elements in advance.
 If not, follow the process below:

    a.
-Run a preliminary simulation with EnergyPlus directly, without any control flow, to view the
+Run a preliminary simulation with EnergyPlus directly, without any control, to check the
       different ``OutputVariables`` and ``Meters``.
 Consult the output files, specifically the *RDD* extension file, to identify possible observable variables.